izikeros/blog/content/posts/posts/2025/2025-06-30-practitioners-guide-to-test-suite-automation-with-github-copilot-agent.md

 Group results by module and highlight any functions that lack direct test invocation.
 ```

 Copilot in agent mode will parse this question, work through the task autonomously, and monitor for errors while determining how to fix them.
-The key is being specific about what constitutes "direct test coverage"—we want tests that explicitly call the function, not just tests that happen to exercise it as a side effect.
+The key is being specific about what constitutes "direct test coverage" - we want tests that explicitly call the function, not just tests that happen to exercise it as a side effect.

 **Step 2: Critical Path Analysis**